verifyica-team/verifyica/README.md

   - i.e. for each test argument, execute a set of test methods
 - Scenario based testing
   - if a test method fails, remaining test methods will be marked as skipped
-  - default test method execution based on `@Verifyica.Order` or `@Verifyica.Test(order = X)` annotation
+  - default test method execution based on `@Verifyica.Order` annotation
-  - ability to use an `EngineInterceptor` to order test methods by custom ordering algorithm
-- Annotation driven
 - Multithreaded test class / test argument testing
   - configurable constraints
   - test argument can be tested multithreaded